serkor1/SLmetrics/README.md

 </details>

-Secondly, {SLmetrics} is *simple* and *flexible* to use; it is based on `S3` and provides the most essential classwise and aggregted metrics.
+Secondly, {SLmetrics} is *simple* and *flexible* to use; it is based on `S3` and provides the most essential class-wise and aggregated metrics.

 Thirdly, {SLmetrics} is *low level* and free of any *{pkg}verse*-regimes; this provides the freedom to develop it further as